 Clare Murpy (1933-2013) was a specialist of Thomas More and early Tudor humanism, Erasmus, John Fisher, and John Colet.
 She was editor for the journal Moreana, an adjunct scholar at the Arizona Center for Medieval and Renaissance studies, and co-organized conferences on Thomas More in Ireland, France, Argentina, and Amherst, Massachusetts.
 Her collection includes her library of works dealing religious studies and the Reformation.

 Virginia Scott assisted in founding the theater department at UMass-Amherst.
 She was a scholar of Molière, publishing in 2000 the first English language biography of the playwright to appear in over seventy years, and other French theater.
 The collection includes her library of scholarly books and her academic papers on Molière and the theater of France and Spain.

 Gerald Snare taught at Tulane University wrote The Mystification of George Chapman (Duke, 1989).
 The collection consists of books of prose and poetry from the 16th and 17th centuries, with an especial focus on Spenser.

-The David Alan Brown Collection
+The David Allen Brown Collection

-Curator of Italian Paintings at the National Gallery of Art, Washington, David Alan Brown is a world-renowned scholar of Renaissance Italian art.
+Curator of Italian Paintings at the National Gallery of Art, Washington, David Allen Brown is a world-renowned scholar of Renaissance Italian art.
 His donations have given the Renaissance Center one of the best collections on Italian Art in the state.
 Many of the books in the collection are unique to the Pioneer Valley.

 Contact the Curator